Wedding of Prince Edward and Sophie Rhys-Jones: Wedding ceremony

 The wedding took place at St George's Chapel, Windsor Castle.
 At the time of their engagement, Edward and Sophie made known their wish that the wedding not be turned into a state occasion, causing there to be no ceremonial state or military involvement.
 The ceremony was mainly a family occasion.
 Prime Minister Tony Blair and other politicians were not invited.

 Rather than court dress, the couple requested that guests attend wearing formal evening gowns, and not to wear hats to reflect their wish for a more informal royal wedding.
-Queen Elizabeth The Queen Mother wore a hat regardless, as she was rarely seen in public without one.
+Queen Elizabeth the Queen Mother wore a hat regardless, as she was rarely seen in public without one.
 It was the town of Windsor's largest occasion since the 1952 funeral of King George VI.

-Edward's two brothers, the Prince of Wales and the Duke of York, both served as his supporters (the royal equivalent of the "best man").
+Edward's two brothers, Charles, Prince of Wales and Prince Andrew, Duke of York, both served as his supporters (the royal equivalent of the "best man").
 Children of the couple's friends served as bridesmaids and page boys: Camilla Hadden, Olivia Taylor, Felix Sowerbutts, and Harry Warburton.
 The three royal brothers chose to leave their limousines behind and walk past the onlookers into the church, twenty minutes before the start of the ceremony.

 Sophie arrived with her father Christopher Rhys-Jones in a Rolls-Royce owned by the Queen, and he walked her down the aisle while a fanfare by the Royal Marines was being played.
 Peter Nott, the Bishop of Norwich, performed the ceremony.
-Unlike previous royal weddings, like that of the Prince and Princess of Wales, Sophie chose to say the word "obey" in her vow "to love, cherish and obey", much as her second eldest sister-in-law the Duchess of York had.
+Unlike previous royal weddings, like that of the Prince and Princess of Wales, Sophie chose to say the word "obey" in her vow "to love, cherish and obey", much as the former wife of her second eldest brother-in-law, Sarah, Duchess of York, had.
 The couple said their respective vows properly, though some onlookers noted Edward had a little difficulty placing the wedding ring on Sophie's finger.
 In keeping with tradition, the wedding ring was crafted from Welsh gold from the Prince Edward mine in Gwynedd.
 The tradition of using Welsh gold within the wedding rings of the royal family dates back to 1923.